 I tried this method during the punching bag training.
-But I’m so used to the traditional punching fist that it was hard to keep that fist.
+But I’m so used to the traditional punching fist that it was hard to keep that fist structure.

 More about how to make a fist to punch

 To keep this tight and closed fist, static muscle work is required that has an effect on the wrist and the forearm.
 This way, if you hold your fist too tightly, the traction of those muscles will have an adverse effect on the speed of your punches.
 Plus, it has a disadvantageous impact on muscle coordination.
 Hence, your punches will be not as efficient.

 When you hit something, a huge pressure is generated that has an impact not only on your fists but also on the muscles, bones, and joints of your forearms.
 That is why the relationship between the fist and forearm is so important.
 That means the top of the punching hand and your forearm should form a plane.
 Also, the fist and wrist should form a tight unit.
 Because the fist can only defeat the imposed loads if the collision force gets into the impact line connecting the wrist and the elbow collinear.

 How to make your fist strong?

 With time, your fist gets stronger, and your hand gets used to the proper form.
 But, you can use a hand gripper or do exercises like dumbbell or barbell wrist curls to make it stranger.
 Pull-ups and chin-ups are also excellent bodyweight exercises to build a strong grip.

 Which knuckles to punch with?

 When you throw a punch try to hit the target with your first two knuckles.
 Since the index and the middle finger are longer, naturally, the knuckles pop out more.
 But, there is always a debate about this topic.
 When you punch, line up your forearm and fist.
 That leads to a more solid punch.

 So, the next time you work out do not forget the proper boxing fist before punching anything.
 It is crucial to avoid injuries and to maximize the effect of your punches.